openxla/stablehlo/docs/awesome.md

-# How awsome ML compilation community is using awesome OpenXLA?
+# How ML compilation community is using awesome OpenXLA?

 ## ML Frameworks